9 Most Popular Diamond Shapes for Engagement Rings in 2023

 Cushion diamonds are not compatible with some settings.
 They are mostly compatible with 4-prong, 6-prong, and double-claw prong settings.

 Emerald cut diamonds are sophisticated and glamorous.
-They feature step-cut rectangular facets that run around their pavilions, while a large rectangular table is at the top.
+They feature step-cut rectangular facets around their pavilions, while a large rectangular table is at the top.
 Emerald diamonds are all about symmetry and glamor.

 Pros of Emerald Diamonds